mrzeynalli/credit_risk_analysis_project/README.md

 # Credit Risk Analysis Project

-This repo is emptied for professional reasons.
+This repo is stopped from being updated due to professional reasons.

-It will soon be replaced with a new related project.
+It will soon be finalised.